 - Team A runs offense but cannot score, Team B on defense.

 - Blow whistle – offense and defense change.

 - Team A must cover someone different on Team B.

 Thanks to George Brown College Women’s Basketball Head Coach Warren Williams for sharing his notes.
-Learn more about Coach Williams here and follow him Coaches Bio: Warren Williams on Twitter here @coachwwilliams
+Follow him on Twitter here @coachwwilliams

 More great coaching ideas from a past Basketball Super Coaching Clinic can be found here: Ideas from the Basketball Super Coaching Clinic 2017